-Initiative: Municipal Occupation Tax/Municipal Sales - Use Tax Was this tax initiative a part of your original plan application \square or a plan amendment XX or N/A \square Has the ordinance(s) needed to implement this initiative been enacted?
-XX Yes \Box No If yes, when was the ordinance enacted?
-August 9, 2010 If no, please describe challenges faced in enacting the related ordinance(s).
+Initiative: Municipal Occupation Tax/Municipal Sales - Use Tax Was this tax initiative a part of your original plan application \Box or a plan a amendmen t XX or N/A □ Has the ordinance(s) needed to implement this initiative been enacted?
+XX Yes □No If yes, when was the ordinance enacted?
+August 9, 2010 If no, please describe challenges faced in enacting the related ordinance(s s).
 Plan Amendment on March 2011 - Approval by Home Rule Board.
-Municipal Sales-Use Tax enacted April 4,2011
+Mun April 4, 2011. icipal Sales -Use Tax enacted